Wednesday, December 31, 2008

 Grieving, Super Heroes, & Obama

-Make your lives extraordinary
+Make your lives extraordinary"

 -Dead Poets Society